Totch Brown was the name he went by. His real name was Loren G. Brown.

 He was born in Chokoloskee Bay country on March 12, 1920 and died on May 8, 1996.

 He wrote only one book, but that book enshrined him among the best Florida authors.

-I never met Totch, but he represents the Florida Cracker I've come to know and love in the half century or so I've lived in Florida.
+I never met Totch, but he represents the Florida Cracker I've come to know and respect in the many years I've lived in Florida.

 His grandfather was C. G. McKinney, another early settler in this part of the Everglades.

-Totch survived in the Everglades by hunting gators, fishing, trading with Indians, and a few other things that you will read about in his book, "Totch: A Life In The Everglades".
+Totch survived in the Everglades by hunting gators, fishing, trading with Indians, and a few other things that you will read about in his book.

 In Totch's own words:

 At times my life in the Everglades was sustained by no more than what the Glades had to offer and the Everglades have never really let me down.Despite many hardships while bogging across the Everglades for food or hides to sell, they always gave me a warm campfire and a place to lie my tired body down.This makes the Everglades a very special and dear place to me.